PolicyCleanse: Backdoor Detection and Mitigation in Reinforcement Learning: Our Approach: PolicyCleanse

 \subsection{Trojan Mitigation}

-Once we identified the Trojan agent and its triggers, the next question is how to mitigate these triggers and purify the Trojan agent's policy $\pi_{T}(\cdot|\theta)$.
+Once we identified the Trojan agent and its triggers, the next question is how to mitigate these triggers and purify the Trojan agent's policy $\pi_{\text{T}}(\cdot|\theta)$.
 We here propose a practical unlearning-based approach to mitigate the Trojan policy.
-We leverage the collected malicious trajectories $\tau_{T}=\{s_T^{(0)},a_T^{(0)},s_T^{(1)},a_T^{(1)},\ldots\}$ from the Trojan agents to remove the backdoors.
-Specifically, we replace each action $a_{T}^{(t=n)}$ in $\tau_{T}$ to maximize the cumulative discounted reward, \ie,
+We leverage the collected malicious trajectories $\tau_{\text{T}}=\{s_\text{T}^{(0)},a_\text{T}^{(0)},s_\text{T}^{(1)},a_\text{T}^{(1)},\ldots\}$ from the Trojan agents to remove the backdoors.
+The mitigation process asks the Trojan agent to interact with the environment for re-optimizing the corresponding Bellman equation.
+Specifically, we replace each action $a_{\text{T}}^{(t=n)}$ in $\tau_{\text{T}}$ to maximize the cumulative discounted reward, \ie,

-where $\hat a_T$ is the array of action and $\hat s_T$ is the corresponding states for each time step given by the environment with $\hat s^{(n)}_T =s^{(n)}_T$.
+where $\hat a_\text{T}$ is the array of actions and $\hat s_\text{T}$ is the corresponding state for each time step given by the environment with $\hat s^{(n)}_\text{T} =s^{(n)}_\text{T}$.
+More details of the mitigation process are included in Appendix.
 We optimize \cref{eq:miti} using policy gradient ~\cite{sutton2000policy}.
-It is also feasible to leverage a benign agent (if available) to re-assign $a_{T}^{(t)}$ value by inferring on the state $s_{T}^{(t)}$ at time $t$.
+It is also feasible to leverage a benign agent (if available) to re-assign $a_{\text{T}}^{(t)}$ value by inferring on the state $s_{\text{T}}^{(t)}$ at time $t$.

-Finally, we re-train the target agent using behavior cloning~\cite{hussein2017imitation} with a mixed set of trajectories including both purified trajectories $\hat{\tau}_{T}$ and the benign trajectories $\tau_{B}$ obtained through playing itself.
+Finally, we re-train the target agent using behavior cloning~\cite{hussein2017imitation} with a mixed set of trajectories including both purified trajectories $\hat{\tau}_{\text{T}}$ and the benign trajectories $\tau_{\text{B}}$ obtained through playing itself.